Yonaaaaaaaaaaaaas/Iddir_App_Mobile_App_Group_Project/README.md

 ## Features

 ### 1. Subscription Management and Payment System
-   - User Registration and Profile Creation: Users can register, create profiles, and join an Iddir.
    - Subscription Payment: Members will contribute regularly to the Iddir using a payment method of their choice (Mobile banking, telebirr, and more), and they will upload the screenshot which will be verified by the adminstrator.
    - Automatic Payment Reminders: The app will send notifications about upcoming subscription dues, ensuring timely payments.
    - Payment History: Users can view their payment history stored locally on the device.